ClimateImpactLab/downscaleCMIP6/README.rst

 CC-BY-SA-4.0
 ~~~~~~~~~~~~

-The following bias corrected and downscaled model simulations are licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-sa/4.0/>`_.
-Note that this license requires citation of the source model output (included here) and requires that derived works be shared under the same license.
-Please see https://creativecommons.org/licenses/by-sa/4.0/ for more information.
+The following bias corrected and downscaled model simulations were originally licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-sa/4.0/>`_, but this license has since been changed to a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_.
+See the `CMIP6 terms of use <https://pcmdi.llnl.gov/CMIP6/TermsOfUse/TermsOfUse6-2.html>`_ for more information.
 Access the collection on Planetary Computer at https://planetarycomputer.microsoft.com/dataset/cil-gdpcir-cc-by-sa.

 * **CanESM5**